 If there is one thing that all of the Condor Performance clients have in common it’s that their abilities will be tested via some kind of upcoming event.
 For the athletes and coaches that we work with these tests tend to come in the form of sporting competitions.
 For everyone else (non-sporting performers) it could be an exam, a board meeting, a concert or a sales pitch.
+Pre Competition Routines or Pre “Huge Bloody Event” Routines, therefore, should be a mainstay of modern-day performance psychology.

 Regardless of what type it might be the same basics rules are the same.
 You’re trying to time your “A-Game” for that event, for when it matters.
 And if for any reason your A-Game is simply not possible on the day then doing whatever is required so that your B-Game is on show rather than your D-Game.

-In many ways, one might sum up the work that sports psychologists do as being exactly that – helping athletes, coaches, sporting officials and non-sporting performers to be as good as possible when it counts.
+In many ways, one might sum up the work that sport psychologists do as being exactly that – helping athletes, coaches, sporting officials and non-sporting performers to be as good as possible when it counts.
 Note the ‘as possible’ part – trying to be excellent 100% of the time is both impossible and therefore counterproductive.

 But how exactly do we go about helping athletes, coaches, sporting officials and non-sporting performers to be as good as possible when it counts?

 For a start, we take the individual differences that exist between people very seriously.
-What this means is that although all of the mental methods we suggest are scientifically based the way we introduce them is highly tailored to the individual.
+What this means is that although all of the Metuf mental methods we suggest are scientifically based the way we introduce them is highly tailored to the individual.
 It may come as a surprise that we actually do very, very little group work.
 Even when we’re working with a sporting team the most common way we provide our sports psychology services is by either working with the coaching staff and/or one-on-one with their athletes.

 In other words, we almost never present to the athletes as a group – it’s just not an effective way to have a long-lasting impact on their mental toughness and/or wellbeing.